 Tropical coral reefs are some of the most diverse and productive ecosystems on our planet.
 Often called the ‘rainforests’ of our oceans, coral reefs host incredible levels of biodiversity and provide important ecosystem services that many organisms – including humans – rely on.
 Globally, coral reefs cover less than 0.1% of our seafloor, but provide … Continue reading Status Watch: How Well Are Coral Reefs Protected Around the World?

-This week, we are excited to shine the Global Ocean Refuge System (GLORES) Partner Spotlight on Dr. Laurence McCook, a member of our esteemed GLORES Science Council!
+This week, we are excited to shine the Global Ocean Refuge System Partner Spotlight on Dr. Laurence McCook, a member of our esteemed Science Council!
 Dr. Laurence McCook works in science-based management and conservation of marine ecosystems, especially coral reefs.
-He is Senior Advisor to the Marine Program of Conservation International Indonesia and … Continue reading GLORES Partner Spotlight: Dr. Laurence McCook
+He holds a “President’s International Visiting Professorial Fellowship” from the Chinese Academy of Sciences, working at the South … Continue reading Global Ocean Refuge Partner Spotlight: Dr. Laurence McCook

 Seamounts are underwater mountains that rise from the seabed.
 Because most of the world’s seafloor is a muddy plain, seamounts are special deep-sea features that support unique creatures.
 Seamounts can arise along mid-ocean ridges, as isolated landmarks, or as volcanoes in chains and clusters.
 Off California, several seamounts were ancient islands that only went under … Continue reading 5 Reasons Seamounts Matter